bullhornfixie/CV-1/README.md

 Having spent hours in the conservatory as a kid, building Meccano cranes and cars, if there were components I could assemble to achieve a working model, I was all over it.
 Post school I studied mechanical engineering and secured apprenticeships with Ferrari and The British Touring Car Team.

 The next chapter was a 10 year career in financial services.
-In November 2020, I decided to rekindle my passion for engineering, designm and problem solving and embarked on a 16-week intense course with [Makers Academy](https://makers.tech/about-us/) in London.
+In November 2020, I decided to rekindle my passion for engineering, design and problem solving and embarked on a 16-week intense course with [Makers Academy](https://makers.tech/about-us/) in London.

 I graduated as a software engineer in March 2021 and now working with a software engineering studio in London, building high quality apps using the React Library.
 I found my niche in crafting bespoke React Components which were reusable across various projects and migrating legacy apps to this modern framework for improved performance and streamlined on-going maintenance.